stefano-lombardi/stefano-lombardi.github.io/_pages/publications.md

 *Does Unemployment Affect Intra-household Decisions?* with Jonas Cederlöf and Johan Vikström

-*An atlas of disease-specific lifetime reproductive success*, with Tove Fall,
+*An Atlas of Disease-specific Lifetime Reproductive Success*, with Tove Fall,
 Mika Gissler,
 Aoxing Liu,